Ria424/developers-animatesdk-docs/Document_object/Document590.md

 #### Description

-Method; specifies a value for a specified property of primitive Oval objects.
+Method; Specifies a value for a specified property of primitive Oval objects.

 #### Example